José Cândido de Carvalho: Early life

-The son of a farmer he started working in the school holidays at a sugar refinery.
+The son of a farmer, he started working in the school holidays at a sugar refinery.
 On leaving school he became a reviewer with various local newspapers eventually becoming editor of O Liberal (English: The Liberal).
 He graduated in law from the University of Rio de Janeiro in 1937, but soon abandoned the profession.

 Career

 His first novel was Look at the sky, Frederico! published in 1939.
 He moved to the city of Rio de Janeiro where he worked for various newspapers and in radio until shortly before his death in 1989.

 From 1957 he was working on O Cruzeiro (English: The Cruise) and in 1964 published his second novel, The Colonel and the Werewolf, a bestseller with more than fifty five editions to date (2012).
 Considered one of the great novels of Brazilian literature, it was subsequently published in Portugal and translated into English, Spanish, French and German.
 The book also won the 1965 Prêmio Jabuti (English Tortoise Prize), the Luísa Coelho Neto and Claudio de Sousa award.

-When he died he was working on his third novel, The King Belshazzar, which remains unfinished.
+When he died he was working on his third novel, The King Belshazzar, which remained unfinished.